EOSIO/eos/Docker/README.md

 We can easily set up a EOSIO local testnet with the testnet_setup.sh or with the commands below.

+You'll need to place your genesis.json for the testnet into ~/nodeos-test-data-volume before the setup script will run.

 Note: if you want to use the mongodb plugin, you have to enable it in your `config.ini`.

 ```